ridhimrastogi/Alfred/REPORT.md

 ## Problem and Proposed Solution

-Scenario: As a scrum team member, you are assigned a task by your scrum master to consolidate Minutes of Meetings (moms) from the retrospective that your team conducted yesterday for the sprint that just ended.
-Scrum master wants to keep track of moms you gather in real-time and at the same time also wants to comment on the notes posted by different team members.
+Scenario: As a scrum team member, you are assigned a task by your scrum master to consolidate Minutes of Meetings (MoM) from the retrospective that your team conducted yesterday for the sprint that just ended.
+Scrum master wants to keep track of MoMs you gather in real-time and at the same time also wants to comment on the notes posted by different team members.
 Once everyone is done posting their notes, you are asked to send the document to all the team members including the product owner.

 Sounds easy?
 We don't think so!